-Your business web hosting will provide an online home for your website.
-It’s crucial you feel welcome there – because without a reliable host that offers a range of services to support your online business, your website could let you and your customers down.
+Your business web host will provide an online home for your website.
+It’s crucial you choose the right one – because without a reliable host that offers a range of services to support your online business, your website could let you and your customers down

 Here are ten things to think about when choosing a host for your website: